lycantrope/ascent/README.md

 ---

 ## 🔬 Optional: Generate Neuron Candidates with **StarDist 3-D**

+If you already have detections (centroids) from a separate pipeline, you can skip this part.

 ### Why a Separate Environment?
 StarDist relies on TensorFlow 2.x, which often conflicts with the CUDA/PyTorch stack used by ASCENT.
 Keeping them in separate conda/pip environments prevents these issues.